oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 ## Constraints, Challenges and other Requirements

 Two of the datasets used by the workload as data sources will come as results of data manipulation done by Business Users through dedicated new Web Applications.
-Those applications are not already available, they will be developed by ${doc.customer.name} using Oracle APEX in Oracle Cloud.
-For the solution definition and the Lift implementation we need to share with ${doc.customer.name} the expected data set structure - tables output of the APEX Applications - that will be used as data sources.
+Those applications are not already available, they will be developed by A Company Making Everything using Oracle APEX in Oracle Cloud.
+For the solution definition and the Lift implementation we need to share with A Company Making Everything the expected data set structure - tables output of the APEX Applications - that will be used as data sources.

 ## Future State Architecture

 ### Mandatory Security Best Practices

-The safety of the ${doc.customer.name}'s Oracle Cloud Infrastructure (OCI) environment and data is the ${doc.customer.name}’s priority.
+The safety of the A Company Making Everything's Oracle Cloud Infrastructure (OCI) environment and data is the A Company Making Everything’s priority.

 To following table of OCI Security Best Practices lists the recommended topics to provide a secure foundation for every OCI implementation.
 It applies to new and existing tenancies and should be implemented before the Workload defined in this document will be implemented.

 Workload-related security requirements and settings like tenancy structure, groups, and permissions are defined in the respective chapters.

 Any deviations from these recommendations needed for the scope of this document will be documented in the chapters below.
-They must be approved by ${doc.customer.name}.
+They must be approved by A Company Making Everything.

-${doc.customer.name} is responsible for implementing, managing, and maintaining all listed topics.
+A Company Making Everything is responsible for implementing, managing, and maintaining all listed topics.

 +--------------------------+---------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | CATEGORY                 | TOPIC                     | DETAILS                                                                                                                                                                                              |